Amelia Meath: Personal life

 Meath is a big video game fan; Sylvan Esso's name is taken from the video game Swords and Sworcery, and the duo also released an Animal Crossing version of their "Ferris Wheel" music video.

-She and Nick Sanborn have a recording studio in the Triangle area.
+She and Nick Sanborn are now married and have a recording studio in Chapel Hill.
+They appeared together on a 2024 episode of the television show Antiques Roadshow (American TV program).